The advice sheets below have the latest information on product safety. If you need more advice call 01753 475111 (Enforcement & Regulatory option).

 The labelling provides relevant information to trading standards officers to show compliance and enable cross checking of the claims made on the label with the manufacturer's records

-Display labelling indicates the ignition resistance of each item of furniture (including where part of a collection) and needs to be attached to all new furniture at the point of sale in a prominent position so that the label will be clearly visible to a potential purchase.
+Display labelling indicates the ignition resistance of each item of furniture (including where part of a collection) and needs to be attached to all new furniture at the point of sale in a prominent position so that the label will be clearly visible to a potential purchaser.

 Furniture that meets the filling requirements and is both cigarette and match resistant: